camunda/camunda-bpm-platform/engine-dmn/README.md

 }
 ```

-## Usage with DMN as BPMN Business Rule Task
+## Use DMN Engine for implementing a BPMN Business Rule Task

 Add the following Maven Coordinates to your project:
 ```xml